Home

 How Much Does a Rear Brake Replacement Cost?

-Here are the estimated costs for replacing the rear brakes:
+Here are the average costs for replacing the rear brakes:

 A. Range

-If your vehicle has disc brakes on the rear, the brake replacement service will involve changing the brake pads and rotors, which typically costs between $250 and $500 per axle.
+If your vehicle has disc brakes on the rear, the brake job will involve changing the brake pads and rotors, which typically costs between $740 and $1,150 per axle.

 This includes:

-Note: Some older and smaller economy cars may feature drum brakes on the rear, consisting of brake shoes and drums.
-So, if your vehicle’s drum brakes require replacement, you can expect to spend between $275 and $400.
+NOTE: Some older and smaller economy cars may feature drum brakes on the rear, consisting of brake shoes and drums.
+So, if your vehicle’s drum brakes require replacement, you can expect to spend between $200 and $850.

 B. Factors Affecting Cost

-Rear brake replacement costs vary depending on your vehicle’s make and model and the quality of the parts (original or aftermarket).
+Rear brake replacement costs vary depending on your vehicle’s make and model, as well as the quality of the brake parts.

 Other factors include: